-- Leave the area. - Inform your instructor/direct supervisor of the situation. - The Instructor/direct supervisor will see the client, introduce themselves, explain that the Police have been contacted, and give the options of how the person can leave. - The Instructor/direct supervisor may offer to schedule a meeting for another time. - If the hostile individual/unwelcome visitor agrees to cooperate with you, the Instructor/direct supervisor must escort the person to the door.
+- Leave the area. - Inform your instructor/direct supervisor of the situation. - The your instructor/direct supervisor will see the client, introduce themselves, explain that RCMP have been contacted, and give the options of how the person can leave. - The your instructor/direct supervisor may offer to schedule a meeting for another time. - If the hostile individual/unwelcome visitor agrees to cooperate with you, the your instructor/direct supervisor must escort the person to the door.